Best Actor/Actress

 The director must be a faculty member and/or student of that school.
 Those schools with the best overall scores will be invited to perform at the Enchantment Awards.
 The adjudicated high school score determines the winner of this award.
 The winner will be announced during our awards show.

-Best Ensemble/Chorus
+Best Ensemble

-The ensemble or chorus must be comprised of registered students and home school students officially part of the participating high school’s production to be eligible.
+The ensemble must be comprised of registered students and home school students officially part of the participating high school’s production to be eligible.
 Those schools with the best overall scores will be invited to perform at the Enchantment Awards.
 The adjudicated high school score determines the winner of this award.
 The winner will be announced during our awards show.

 Best Supporting Actor/Actress